 Blessed Thaddeus McCarthy

-We kept today the commemoration of Blessed Thaddeus Machar (McCarthy).
-When we first began following the Irish Sanctoral, and I had to admit to knowing next to nothing about the holy and much persecuted bishop of Ross, Cork, and Cloyne.
+We keep the commemoration of Blessed Thaddeus Machar (McCarthy) today, and I had to admit to knowing next to nothing about the holy and much persecuted bishop of Ross, Cork, and Cloyne.
 The fact, however, that his Mass is endowed with proper orations and with a proper Gospel (Matthew 10:23–28) intrigued me.
 This would indicate that he has more than a passing importance.
 A little research produced the following biographical information.

 Bishop Thaddeus McCarthy, the young Irish prelate whose immemorial cult was confirmed by Pope Leo XIII in 1896, was born in the middle of the fifteenth century.
 He studied theology first under his uncle, one Canon Thady McCarthy, and then in Paris and in Rome; at the age of 27 he was named bishop of Ross by Pope Sixtus IV, and consecrated in Rome.
 Returning to Ireland, he discovered that his see was already in the possession of one Hugh O’Driscoll, also appointed to it by the same Pope Sixtus IV.
 It would seem that news had reached Rome of the death of Hugh O’Driscoll, either by simple misinformation or by political intrigue.
 Bishop O’Driscoll assumed that Thaddeus was an imposter and in 1488 obtained his excommunication by Pope Innocent VIII.
 Thaddeus appealed the excommunication; a Roman commission judged in his favour , and in 1490 he was named bishop of Cork and Cloyne.